wearebraid/vueformulate.com/docs/guide/custom-inputs.md

 ## Registering an input

-Once your classification is written, you need to let Vue Formulate know there is a new `type` of input and it should your new classification.
+Once your input component is written, you need to let Vue Formulate know there is a new `type` of input and it has a custom component (and/or `classification`).
 You do this by extending the `library` global option.

 ```js
 import Vue from 'vue'